 The Hague Academy for Local Governance invites senior and mid-career civil servants from the MENA region to apply for a professional development course on Social Affairs and Employment.
 The deadline to apply is now Sunday, 8 July 2018.

 Are you a national ministry or sub-national government official charged with developing and implementing social affairs and employment policies?
 Do you serve as a mid- or senior-level policymaker or civil servant and are you responsible for increasing economic growth and job creation in your community?

 This two-week course, Social Affairs and Employment, seeks to enhance the practical skills of individuals working at the intersection of community development and entrepreneurship.
-The training is coordinated by the Dutch Ministry of Foreign Affairs and CNV International in partnership with The Hague Academy for Local Governance.

 What is Shiraka?